Dewey Martin (musician)

 Dewey Martin (born Walter Milton Dwayne Midkiff, September 30, 1940 – January 31, 2009) was a Canadian rock drummer, best known for his work with Buffalo Springfield, for which he was inducted into the Rock and Roll Hall of Fame in 1997.

 Career

 Dewey Martin was born in Chesterville, Ontario, Canada in 1940.
 He was raised there and in the surrounding Smiths Falls, Ontario and Ottawa, Ontario areas.
-In Ottawa, he attended Glebe Collegiate Institute, where he was elected "head boy".